 TOUR SIZE: This section will be limited to 10 participants.
 However, VENT reserves the right to increase the tour limit by one in order to accommodate a couple when only one space is available.

-TOUR LEADERS: Scott Baker with a local guide
+TOUR LEADERS: Max Breckenridge with a local leader to be announced.